 The past few years of commercial architecture has seen some major steps towards a more modernized sustainable design.
 From tech-filled interiors to sleekly designed exteriors, we’re talking all things trendy.

-Design Trend: Biophilic Design
+Architecture Design Trend #1: Biophilic Design

 What It Is: A biophilic approach to architecture bridges the gap between nature and commercial design.
 Biophilic architecture incorporates elements like natural lighting and ventilation, organic features, and natural textures and patterns.